bgmcmullen/Gallery-of-Horns/README.md

 Finish time: 10:00

-Actual time needed to complete: 6 hours
+Actual time needed to complete: about 6 hours